-The International Space Station (ISS), which flies around the Earth every 90 minutes, is the most costly project that has ever been undertaken in the field of the development of interplanetary space.
-In a few days, the station will be tied to our planet by a very thin, but very expensive thread, and Russia, the historical rival of the United States in space exploration, holds this thread in its hands.
+The International Space Station (ISS), flying around the Earth every 90 minutes, is the most expensive project that has ever been started in the development of interplanetary space.
+In a few days, the station will be connected to our planet by a very thin, but very expensive thread, and Russia holds this thread in its hands, historical US rival in space exploration.

 On Friday, the American shuttle will make its last flight.
 After that, the United States and other countries will fully depend on Russia, because the old Russian spacecraft Soyuz will deliver their astronauts to the ISS, which costs $ 100 billion.
 Moscow will get a monopoly on space flights, and tensions are growing around this problem.
 The fact is that Russia is going to almost three times raise the price for the delivery of astronauts to the orbital base on the Soyuz capsules, and the rest of the countries have no choice but to pay.